 Which is probably…

-Why a lot of folks like to make Swedish Lapphunds their pet.
-But as you know, not ever dog breed is right for every family and living situation.
-Which is why in this article we wanted to take a moment and discuss exactly what it might be like to own one of these unique animals so that if you’re ever given the opportunity to make one of them your own, you’ll know if it’s a good idea or not.
+Why do a lot of folks like to make Swedish Lapphunds their pet?
+But as you know, only some dog breed suits some families and living situations.
+This is why in this article, we wanted to take a moment and discuss exactly what it might be like to own one of these unique animals so that if you’re ever allowed to make one of them your own, you’ll know if it’s a good idea or not.

 So, without further ado, let’s dive right in!

 Original Purpose: Herding and tracking